cadnano/cadnano2.5/docs/api.rst

 ~~~~~~~~~~~~~~~~~

 We use Qt's `Signals and Slots <http://doc.qt.io/qt-5/signalsandslots.html>`__
 framework.
-The model is responsible for emitting relevant "signals" when modified, and
+The model is responsible for emitting relevant "signals" when modified,
-the views can subscribe to those signals with local "slots" which
+and the views can subscribe to those signals with local "slots" which are methods
-are methods that then receive information the model change as argments and then
+that receive model change information as argments and then decide what to do with
-decide what to do with that information (typically updating a graphical element
+it, for example updating a graphical element to reflect the change, or simply
-to reflect the change).
+ignoring it.